Adapting the Euler-Lagrange equation to study one-dimensional motions under the action of a constant force: Introduction

-In this work, we show that it is possible to introduce the lagrangian formulation to describe mechanic systems in introductory physics courses, by simplifing the ELE for one-dimensional motions in a mathematical formulation accessible to high school students.
-Despite the criticisms in the 'overmathematicalization' in physics education and the proposition that math must be the last thing to be taught, Taber arguments that the mathematical concepts are indispensable in physics courses \cite{taber-PEd}.
-Thus, we believe that this work must bring new contributions and ways to introduce modern topis on physics to introductory courses.
+In this context, we propose the development of a simplification of the EL to analyze the dynamics of particles under the action of a constant force, in order to obtain a simple description of a mechanical system, and using a mathematical formalism that is accessible to an undergraduate student in the beginning of a physics course.
+Despite the criticisms on the 'overmathematicalization' in physics education and the proposition that math must be the last thing to be taught, Taber arguments that the mathematical concepts are indispensable in physics courses \cite{taber-PEd}.
+Thus, we believe that this work must bring new contributions and ways to introduce modern topics of physics in introductory courses.

-This work was devided as follows: in section \ref{LagrangeSup} we did a brief review about the Lagrange formalism for classical mechanics; section \ref{LagrangeMed} presents the simplification of the ELE and three simple examples are developed in section \ref{Examples}.
-Finally, the section \ref{Conc} brings the conclusions and prospects.
+This work is divided as follows: in section \ref{LagrangeSup} we perform a brief review about the Lagrange formalism for classical mechanics; section \ref{LagrangeMed} presents the simplification of the EL and three simple examples are developed in section \ref{Examples}.
+Finally, section \ref{Conc} brings the conclusions and prospects.